JustMangoT/JustMangoT/README.md

 ### Hi there 👋
 Hello, I'm Just Mango (a.k.a.
-Nguyen Hoang Tuan) - A junior developer form Vietnam.
+Nguyen Hoang Tuan) - A junior developer from Vietnam.
 Currently, I am focusing on learning at school and developing Minecraft stuffs.
 Most of my repositories are private because I'm not ready to start any open-source project.

 ![JustMangoT's github stats](https://github-readme-stats.vercel.app/api?username=JustMangoT&show_icons=true&theme=gruvbox)